 Support for BRCA1 and BRCA2 carriers

-Some support groups are tailored for BRCA1 and BRCA2 carriers and those with BRCA-related cancers.
+Some support groups are tailored for BRCA1/2 carriers and those with BRCA-related cancers.
 Our Support section offers a list of resources to help find a local or on-line support group.
-For example, the organization FORCE has on-line support for women with BRCA1 and BRCA2 mutations and those affected by hereditary breast and ovarian cancer.
+For example, FORCE and Sharsheret are organizations that have on-line support for women affected by hereditary breast and/or ovarian cancer.

 Komen Support Resources